Helen Chandler: Career

 She made her film debut in 1927 in the silent film The Music Master and in 1930 joined Leslie Howard, Douglas Fairbanks Jr., and Beryl Mercer for Outward Bound, the film version of the stage success.
 The unusual story told of a group of passengers on an ocean liner who gradually realize that they are all dead and will soon face the Last Judgment.
 Chandler, with her blonde hair and ethereal quality, was considered to be perfectly cast, and she received critical praise for her performance.

-Chandler did not want to play the role for which she is probably best remembered, Mina in Dracula (1931); she wanted to play Alice in Alice in Wonderland.
-Nevertheless, Chandler joined David Manners and Bela Lugosi in what became one of the most successful movies made at that time.
+Chandler joined David Manners and Bela Lugosi in what became one of the most successful movies made at that time.
 Chandler appeared with Manners that same year in the Lost Generation celebration of alcohol in Paris, The Last Flight, also starring Richard Barthelmess and John Mack Brown.
 She achieved more successes in A House Divided (1931) and Christopher Strong (1933), all the while dividing her time among films, radio work, and theater roles in Los Angeles, New York and London.